 How do I dispute a copyright claim or takedown notice of my Roblox video or live stream?

 If your use of the Licensed Music complies with the conditions described above (and does not contain content that APM considers to be objectionable) and you receive a copyright claim or takedown notice from APM Music or any of its copyright management partners (for example, AdRev), you may wish to dispute the claim or file a counter notice in accordance with the procedures on the applicable social media channel.
 In such cases, and as part of your statement to the claimant, you may mention that the track was licensed for use in the video from APM Music, through Roblox, and you can also include a link to this article.
 Roblox is not able to assist you with any takedown requests acted on by any social media channel or other third party and does not guarantee that you will be successful in defending any claim or takedown notice.

-This Guide has been published with the approval of APM, with the hope that it will benefit our Devs and users.
+This Guide has been published with the approval of APM, with the hope that it will benefit our Developers and Users.
 We will inform you of any changes to this Guide.